thenbe/template-nix-ci-vercel/README.md

 - 🤹 Avoids having to tiptoe around three different environments (your local dev environment, Github Actions runner, Vercel's build environment) by using a single, locally reproducible one.
 - ♻️ Auto deploys to vercel on push/PR and comments with the URL to the preview deployment using [`vercel-action`](https://github.com/amondnet/vercel-action).

+## What

+Most of the files in this repo are irrelevant (from the demo sveltekit app created with `npm create svelte@latest myapp`), so you should only care about the following files:

+- [ci.yml](./.github/workflows/ci.yml): The github action lint and test our app.
+- [deploy.yml](./.github/workflows/deploy.yml): The github action to build and deploy our app to vercel.
+- [flake.nix](./flake.nix): The declarative nix configuration.

 ## Why

+While the concept itself reaches further than this specific example, I focus on it from a web dev point of view.
+Specifically I shed light on how it tames rough edges like:

+- configuring non-trivial tools (`playwright` in this example) locally vs configuring it in CI
+- using tools that are not available on Vercel's build environment

 ### The problem